tilznit/luke.htb/README.md

 # luke.htb
 ### Write up for the luke machine on hackthebox.eu.

 Two things hindered my process on this box.
 The first was that my directory enumeration was incomplete.
-The second was my inexperience with using api's/node.js.
+The second was my inexperience with using node.js express framework.
 I learned a lot from this box, and enjoyed working through it very much.

 ### Scan and Basic Recon